fusioninventory/fusioninventory.github.io/documentation/tasks/networkdiscovery.md

 ---
 layout: page
-title: How to scan my network
+title: Network discovery
 ---

+# Purpose

+A network discovery task aims to scan the the network, and reports devices found to the GLPI server, so they can be added to the list of known assets.

+Once part of the list of known assets, further information can be retrieved from SNMP-enabled devices using a [network inventory task](networkinventory.html).

 # Overview

-The NetDiscovery task uses the following protocols to scan IP networks:
+This task uses the following protocols to scan IP networks:

-* ICMP scan
+* ICMP scan (if nmap is available)
-* NetBIOS scan
+* NetBIOS scan (if Net::NBName is available, and proper credits provided)
-* SNMP scan
+* SNMP scan (if Net::SNMP is available, and proper credits provided)

-Any device replying to at least of those protocols will be *discovered*, with just minimal information, such as mac address and hostname.
+Any device replying to at least one of those protocols will be *discovered*, with minimal information, such as mac address and hostname.

-Additionaly, if the device replies to SNMP, the agent will attempt to identify it, using its system description (SNMPv2-MIB::sysDescr.0) value.
-Rule-based identification, using rules hardcoded in the agent, allows a minimal level of identification.
-Dictionary-based identification, using a server-provided database of known values, allows a more precise identification.
-If any suceed, the device will be *identified*.
+Additionaly, if the device replies to SNMP, the agent will attempt to identify it, using various methods.
+The primary method relies on retrieving the value of the dedicated SNMP variable (SNMPv2-MIB::sysDescr.0), wich is a constructor-specific OID identifying a given device model, and comparing it to the agent internal database (the sysobject.ids file).
+If a match is found, model, type and manufacturer are added to the information reported to the GLPI server, allowing simple identification.
+If no match is found, various heuristics are performed in order to identify the device, with lower reliability.

-Discovered devices are then reported to the GLPI servers, and import rules are applied.
-If the device type (printer, network device, etc...) has not been set, the device will be considered as 'unknown devices'.
+Discovered devices are then reported to the GLPI servers, and [import rules](../fi4g/importrules.html) are applied.

 ## Agent configuration